Ryan-Martin22/The-Cocktail-Lab/README.md

     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

 4. Pexels
      - Pexels was used to get the stock photos that are visible throughout the project.

+5. GitHub
+      - GitHub is used to store the projects code after being pushed from Git.

+## Testing

+The W3C Markup Validator and W3C CSS Validator Services were used to validate all aspects of the project.